t-panu/Nonlinear_VSCMG/README.md

 # Nonlinear_VSCMG
 This repo is all about how to create VSCMG
-(Variable Speed Control Moment Gyro) using quaternion-based nonlinear controller.
+(Variable Speed Control Moment Gyro) using quaternion-based nonlinear controller and its hardware development.
 For Constant Speed CMG , you can check this paper >> https://doi.org/10.1063/5.0206642

-Single gimbal CMG was created by using aircraft turn coordinator before I haven't upload the processs yet , but I will do it after this project
+Single gimbal CMG was created by using aircraft turn coordinator before.
+I haven't upload the processs yet , but I will do it after this project

 This project is the part of research for improve Space Intellegence Center in NKRAFA